 - Currency: Euro (EUR)

-The Portugal Digital Nomad Visa was just released on October 30, 2022, but the country has been a hotspot for digital nomads before the pandemic even started.
+Portugal’s digital nomad visa (also called the Temporary stay Visa) was just released on October 30, 2022, but the country has been a hotspot for digital nomads even before the pandemic started.

 Remote workers were able to work from Portugal by applying for the Portugal D7 Visa, which was designated for people who earned remote income/retirement payments.